Try another version of this question

 Your answer should be expressed in absolute value terms.

-Suppose that a store decreases the price of laundry detergent from $4 to $3.6.
-As a result, quantity demanded increases from 180 to 270.
+Suppose that a store decreases the price of laundry detergent from $4.1 to $3.5.
+As a result, quantity demanded increases from 220 to 240.

 Based on this information, find the price elasticity, which you can use to classify the demand curve as price elastic, unit elastic or inelastic.

-Consider the following demand schedule for bags.
+Consider the following demand schedule for jeans.

 Price | Quantity Demanded |